Managing missing data with pandas

 number missing for column note: 48704

-We can also output these values as a percentage:
+We can also display these values as percentages:

 [16]: